-Construction of a crossover will not commence until payment is received.
-However, where payments are to be made in instalments, up to 8 payments will be allowed to be made on a monthly basis with construction not taking place until the sixth payment is cleared.
+Construction of a crossover will not commence until payment is received however, where payments are to be made in instalments, up to 8 post-dated cheques will be allowed to be paid on a monthly basis with construction not taking place until the sixth cheque is cleared.
 If the payment is not made within the agreed time, a crossing may be taken away or posts put up to stop access, with costs being incurred by the applicant.

-The Council aims to construct crossovers within 6 weeks of payment having been received and this is monitored using a local performance indicator.
+The Council aims to construct crossovers within 6 weeks of payment having been received.
+This is monitored using a local performance indicator.